planning your

 Wedding party portraits

-These can be scheduled prior to the ceremony (usually the best option if you opt to do a first look), or immediately following the ceremony.
-Line-up includes: bride with her bridesmaids, groom with his groomsmen, the full wedding party together, including flower girls, ring bearers and ushers if desired, and any individual portraits or groupings your heart desires!
+These can be scheduled prior to the ceremony (usually the best option if you opt to do a first look) or immediately following the ceremony.
+Line-up typically includes: spouse A with their people, spouse B with their people, and the full wedding party together –– plus and any individual portraits or groupings your heart desires!
 Depending on the size of your wedding party, this could go a little longer or wrap up a little sooner.

 Pre-Ceremony

-Once portraits are wrapped up, we’ll make sure you’re hidden safely away approximately one hour prior to ceremony start time to avoid being spotted by earlybird guests.
+Once portraits are wrapped up, we’ll make sure you’re hidden safely away approximately 30 minutes prior to ceremony start time to avoid being spotted by earlybird guests.
 This is a great time for final hair & make-up touch ups, restroom breaks, snacks/water, and relaxation.
 While you’re chillin’ I’ll be out snapping photos of the ceremony site, details, and guests.

 Ceremony